bsalamin/Election_Analysis/README.md

 ## Conclusion
 The election commission should use the script to analyze data from future elections.
+Also:

-The script could be modified to iterate through the header row so as to be able to adjust the analysis for different dataset formats.
+* The script could be modified to iterate through the header row so as to be able to adjust the analysis for different dataset formats.

-The script could also be modified to analyze other data associated with elections – like individual voter information, voting location, the dates and times that ballots were cast, and ballot type (e.g., mail-in, paper, electronic).
+* The script could also be modified to analyze other data associated with elections – like individual voter information, voting location, the dates and times that ballots were cast, and ballot type (e.g., mail-in, paper, electronic).